raphaelmansuy/digital_palace/40-the-impatients_serie/2024-03-29_git_comprehensive_impatients.md

 By following best practices, leveraging Git workflows, and integrating Git with other tools and services, you can streamline your development process, improve code quality, and collaborate more effectively with your team.

-Sure, let's continue with some more advanced Git topics and techniques.

 ### Git Reflog and Data Recovery